UBC-MDS/forxr/README.md

 - **fastest_slowest_currency()**: This function takes currency exchange rates data as input and returns a list of two strings containing the fastest and slowest growing currency exchange rate in relation to Canadian Dollar.
 The data provided contains currency code in the format FX\*\*\*CAD, the average exchange rate and the date.
 - **plot_historical()**:Plots the historical rate of the entered currencies within a specific period of time.

 **forxpy** can be a useful tool for many industries that require currency conversions.
 Here are a few examples:

 1. **Finance and Banking**: Banks and financial institutions often need to convert currencies for international transactions, and “forxpy” can provide accurate and up-to-date exchange rates for these purposes.
 2. **E-commerce**: Online retailers that sell internationally may need to display prices in multiple currencies, and “forxpy” can help them convert the prices in real-time.
 3. **Travel and Tourism**: Travel agencies and booking websites may need to convert currency for pricing and budgeting purposes, and “forxpy” can provide them with accurate exchange rates.
 4. **Data Analysis**: Companies that conduct global business can use “forxpy” to collect and analyze historical exchange rate data, which can be useful for making business decisions and forecasting.

 ## Contributing

 **Authors**: Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License

-`forxpy` was created by Group 6 - Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.
+`forxr` was created by Group 6 at UBC MDS - Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.
 It is licensed under the terms of the MIT license.